 You probably inundated your dogs with attention, affection, and a long weekend when you first brought them home.
 But eventually, work or travel takes you away for extended periods.

-- Practice departure activities that might make the dog anxious, like picking up your keys and bag, or starting the car and coming back.
-Reinforce good behavior with treats.
+- Practice departure activities, like picking up your keys and bag, and then come back quickly with treats.
 This may remove some of the negative associations that build up anxiety when readying for departure.

-- Increased physical activity before and after you leave may help tire your dog and let him relax while you’re away.
+- Exercising (a dog walk or game of fetch) before you leave tires your dog and helps him relax while you’re away.

-- Consider a pet sitter as a transitional or ongoing assist for loneliness or isolation.
+- Consider a pet sitter as a transitional or ongoing assistant to ease your dog’s loneliness or isolation.

-- Make a “bolt-hole” for your pet and work on creating safe spaces for them, from the dog crate to the floor mat you train them to sit on.
+- Make a “bolt-hole” for your pet and work on creating safe spaces for him, from the dog crate a special pet bed or blanket.

-- If you’ve got a puppy, talk to your vet about DAP (dog appeasing pheromones) that mimic a mother dog’s pheromones, which can establish a sense of security and bonding with their environment.
+- If you’ve got a puppy, talk to your vet about DAP (dog appeasing pheromones) that mimic a mother dog’s pheromones, which can establish a sense of security.

 - Some dog lovers recommend other herbal remedies like calming essential oils or Rescue Remedy.